eustomaqua/ApproxBias/docs/index.rst

    :caption: Contents:

 Welcome to the ApproxBias's documentation.
-This is to help you reproduce our work in
+This is to help you reproduce our work from

 #.
 Does Machine Bring in Extra Bias in Learning?
-Approximating Fairness in Models Promptly `[arXiv 2405.09251]* <https://arxiv.org/abs/2405.09251>`_
+Approximating Fairness in Models Promptly `[arXiv 2405.09251] <https://arxiv.org/abs/2405.09251>`_
 #.
 Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes `[arXiv 2408.06099] <https://arxiv.org/abs/2408.06099>`_

 We proposed a fairness measure named *harmonic fairness measure via manifolds (HFM)* with three optional versions, which deals with a fine-grained discrimination evaluation for one or more sensitive attributes (sen-att-s). *HFM* relies on the Euclidean Hausdorff distance, of which the direct computation is rather heavy.
 To accelerate the distance computation, we further proposed a few approximation algorithms for efficient bias evaluation.

 - To get started quickly, see :doc:`an example <posts/quickstart>` here
+- To understand the methodology, see :doc:`methodology <posts/methodology>`
-- To reproduce our results, see :doc:`reproduction.rst <posts/reproduction>`
+- To reproduce our results, see :doc:`reproduction <posts/reproduction>`
-- To dive into more details, see :doc:`documentation.rst <posts/documentation>`
+- To dive into more details, see :doc:`documentation <posts/documentation>`

-.. - To understand the methodology, see :doc:`methodology.rst <static/methodology>`
+.. :doc:`methodology.rst <static/methodology>`
+..
+Welcome to the ApproxBias's documentation.
+This is to help you reproduce our work in

 --------